alhakimiakrm/galton-board/README.md

-# asphalt-escapade
+# Galton Board
-2D game made in Python using PyMunk and PyGame.
+2D simulation made using PyMunk and Pygame to simulate an even distribution of objects within Pascal's triangle.